fogus/spiel/echtzeitspiel/podstavec/README.markdown

 The games consists of some number of turns where all players make a simultaneous bid on a pedestal and some available balls.
 The game starts with bidding on a single pedestal.

+For each turn in the game, the following steps are taken:

- * Players adjust their pedestals by placing pedestalized balls into their display, swapping balls already in the display, or removing balls and pedestals from their display into their bags.
+ * Players may adjust their pedestals by placing pedestalized balls into their display, swapping balls already in the display, or removing balls and pedestals from their display into their bags.
  * Players calculate the relative color values